Artillerie-Inrichtingen: The Hembrug Company

 Rifle stock production.
 Zaandam, Netherlands, 1912.

 In 1887 the company was renamed Artillerie Inrichtingen (A.I.).
 From this point, all production was no longer centered in Delft because the Hague Grove Geschut Gieterij was also included in the company.
 As the company's existing facilities had no space left to expand, a new site was sought.
 However, this search was limited to the territory within the defenses of The Stelling van Amsterdam.
 The company chose a new base of operations near Zaandam, where there were already some navy warehouses.

 In 1899, Artillerie Inrichtingen moved to the Hemelveld on the Noordzeekanaal near Zaandam.
 The Hague shuttles were closed in 1904 and the services moved to Zaandam.
 In 1907, a gangway bridge was opened over the canal called Hembrug.
 Eventually the name of the bridge would pass on the company.

 In 1912, Artillerie Inrichtingen was re-designated as a state-owned company, and was thereby withdrawn from the direct military authority.
 At this time, the company employed some 1200 people, including many soldiers.
 Most of its production was then going to the Dutch East Indies to suppress rebellions of the indigenous peoples, such as those the Aceh Wars.

 After the outbreak of the First World War, production and staff increased quickly, reaching a height of 8500 people in 1917.
-Arms production increased by the large orders for the Dutch army.
+Arms production increased by the large orders for the Royal Netherlands Army.
 After the end of the war, the country entered a period of disarmament with the establishment of the League of Nations.
 The number of employees fell to less than 2000 in 1921 and closure of the company was considered.
 As an alternative, automobiles were assembled and converted.
 The company also employed 200 drivers delivered mail, until this function was transferred to the "Mailies" of the Dutch National Postal Service in 1930.

 In 1928, the organizational form of the company was changed to that of a public limited company which allowed for greater freedom of business management.
 The largest customer was still the KNIL, and the number of employees slowly recovered, before later falling back to 1200 in 1932 during the Depression, despite an increasing demand for the company's civilian production, including lathes.
 The German re-armament of the 1930s also led to increases in production.
 On 12 January 1940 AI got a Dutch order for the production of 10 infrared detection systems.
-In 1940, a plan was put in place to deny the NAZIs use of Artillerie Inrichtingen's facilities, but this plan was not implemented before The Invasion.
+In 1940, a plan was put in place to deny the Nazis use of Artillerie Inrichtingen's facilities, but this plan was not implemented before The Invasion.